mmaksymko/BlogPost/README.md

 	- `MINIO_ACCESS_KEY`
 	- `MINIO_SECRET_KEY`
 	- `JWT_SECRET_KEY`
-6. Run `docker-compose -f blog-post-backend/docker/docker-compose.yml up` in the terminal to start the backend/docker/docker-compose
+6. Run `docker-compose -f blog-post-backend/docker/docker-compose.yml up` in the terminal to start the backend
 7. In separate terminal start the frontend by running `npm start --prefix blog-post-frontend` in the terminal